-Similarly, if I talk about keyword research in a post (which comes up quite a bit as you can imagine), I’ll mention a keyword research tutorial the reader can download.
+Similarly, if I talk about keyword research in a post (which comes up quite a bit as you can imagine), I’ll mention our essential Keyword Research Guide that the reader can download.
 It’s a great way to offer additional value to the reader, while helping to build my list.

 Using Content Upgrades Beyond Your Blog – In Repurposed Content

 Just as I might link through to a particular content upgrade within a blog post, I can do the same when I repurpose the content and publish it elsewhere.

 I’ve not seen anyone else really doing this, but if anything it can be more effective.

 - The original blog post received a couple of comments and was shared a small handful of times.
 While these engagement metrics will increase in time as the blog grows*, its main current value is as a long-term content asset for the business, attracting traffic from search.

 *For example, social referrals for the past three months have increased 45% on the previous three month period.
 Comments on the blog for the past six months have more than doubled on the previous six months.

 - In clear contrast, within just 24 hours, the repurposed content on Pulse had been shared dozens of times, attracted several comments, and had been viewed hundreds of times.